Gardening Group 02 500px Resampled

 Facilitating transitions for individuals

-We can facilitate and support smooth transitions at times that mokopuna may find challenging and emotional, such as when their established routines, relationships and supports may be changing.
+We can facilitate and support smooth transitions at times that mokopuna may find challenging, such as when their established routines, relationships and supports may be changing.
 Transition should encompass a holistic and individualised approach, and be achieved through collaborative planning.
 Research into transition planning has found that proactively engaging parents to advocate for the needs and aspirations of children and young people helps to deliver successful outcomes.
 (Gillan & Coughlan, 2010).

-Learning Support Coordinators (LSCs) can facilitate early intervention and smoother transitions for mokopuna.
-LSCs work alongside educators, practitioners, other specialist providers and whānau.
-Together they identify the needs the mokopuna may have for support on their education pathway, and develop ways to respond to those needs.
 Support includes providing access to tools, resources and guidance.
 LSCs help to strengthen educators’ capabilities to meet the diverse learning needs of mokopuna, and support educators so they don’t have to do this work on their own.
-LSCs may use a variety of screening tools and a standard learning support register to contribute to collaborative decision-making across a cluster.

 Other key facilitators of successful transitions include: